bubroz/clipscribe/README.md

 ClipScribe extracts and analyzes structured data from video content through entity recognition, relationship mapping, and key insight identification.
 Built for students, researchers, analysts, content creators, and organizations requiring reliable video intelligence.

-## v2.28.0 - Interactive TUI and Robust Backend
+## v2.29.7 - API v1 readiness, signed artifacts, Vertex validation

 **STATUS**:  **The application is now stable, robust, and features a professional-grade interactive TUI.** All core processing logic has been hardened, and the user interface has been completely rebuilt for a modern, interactive experience.